 Allowance for Delinquent Taxes Receivable - Delinquent taxes receivable are evaluated by management throughout the year.
 The District performs ongoing evaluations and maintains allowances for uncollectible delinquent taxes based on factors surrounding the credit risk, historical trends and other information of the outstanding amount for each tax levy.
-The allowance for uncollectible delinquent taxes was \$18,380 for the years ended September 30, 2015 and 2014.
+The allowance for uncollectible delinquent taxes was \$18,380 for the years ended September 30, 2016 and 2015.

 Allowance for Doubtful Accounts - Other accounts receivable are stated net of an allowance for doubtful accounts.
 Management periodically evaluates the collectability of its accounts receivable.
-The allowance for doubtful accounts amounted to \$8,833 and \$0 at September 30, 2015 and 2014, respectively.
+The allowance for doubtful accounts amounted to \$8,833 at September 30, 2016 and 2015.